Affonso-Gui/Groot/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Acknowledgment

-This project is one of the main components of [MOOD2Be](https://eurecat.org/es/portfolio-items/mood2be/), and it is developed at [Eurecat](https://eurecat.org) by Davide Faconti.

-MOOD2Be is one of the six **Integrated Technical Projects (ITPs)** selected from the [RobMoSys first open call](https://robmosys.eu/itp/).

-It received funding from the European Union’s Horizon 2020 Research and Innovation Programme under the RobMoSys project.